 In 2008, Hussong was 13-7, 6-1 in the NEC, and coached five All-NEC players including conference Rookie of the Year Virginia Egusquiza who was named to Spain's U21 National team.
 In total, 14 of the players on the 2008 roster earned NEC All-Academic honors.

 In 2007, Hussong earned her 100th career win, a 1-0 NEC victory over St. Francis, Pa., as the Broncs placed second in the conference with a 6-1 record.

 As strong as the team has been on the field, the student-athletes have been even sharper in the classroom.
-The team had the highest grade point average of all Rider teams for the Spring 2008 semester, extending that streak to three semesters in a row.
+The team had the highest grade point average of all Rider teams for the Spring 2009 semester, extending that streak to four semesters in a row.
 The Broncs were one of only 43 teams nationally that received recognition for academics from the National Field Hockey Coaches Association.
-Overall, the team has had the top grade point average at Rider five times since 2004.
+Overall, the team has had the top grade point average at Rider six times since 2004.

 "We are really proud of the team's academic accomplishments," said Hussong.
 "They work extremely hard both on the field and in the classroom.
 One of our goals in each semester is to try to do the best you can in whatever you're doing, so they are certainly getting that life lesson."

 In 2005, Hussong guided the Broncs to the NEC Regular Season Title with a 7-1 conference record en route to a 14-6 season and to the conference championship game, earning her Coach of the Year honors.
 Off the field, the team compiled the highest team GPA of the 20 varsity teams at Rider for the Fall 2005 semester.